slabbi/Z80-CPU-Tester/README.md

 The repository has been divided into several sub-projects.

 The required hardware can be found in the HARDWARE folder.
-There is currently only one hardware version (v1).

 The required firmware is stored in the SOFTWARE folder.
-The versioning is as follows:

-X.Y:
-* X = for hardware version X
-* Y = firmware no. Y

-Version 1.2 is firmware 2 for hardware 1.

-A higher version number does not automatically mean a newer or better firmware.

 ## Examples